MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 Now that you've migrated your application to AKS, you should verify that it works as you expect.
 After you've done that, we have some recommendations for you that can make your application more cloud-native.

-Now that you've migrated your application to AKS, you should verify that it works as you expect.
-Once you've done that, we have some recommendations for you that can make your application more Cloud native.

 ### Recommendations

-* Consider [adding a DNS name](/azure/aks/ingress-static-ip#configure-a-dns-name) to the IP address allocated to your ingress controller or application load balancer.
+* Consider adding a DNS name to the IP address allocated to your ingress controller or application load balancer.
+For more information, see [Create an ingress controller with a static public IP address in AKS](/azure/aks/ingress-static-ip).

-* Consider [adding HELM charts for your application](https://helm.sh/docs/topics/charts/).
+* Consider adding [HELM charts](https://helm.sh/docs/topics/charts/) for your application.
 A helm chart allows you to parameterize your application deployment for use and customization by a more diverse set of customers.

 * Design and implement a DevOps strategy.
-To maintain reliability while increasing your development velocity, consider [automating deployments and testing with Azure Pipelines](/azure/devops/pipelines/ecosystems/kubernetes/aks-template).
+In order to maintain reliability while increasing your development velocity, consider automating deployments and testing with Azure Pipelines.
+For more information, see [Build and deploy to AKS](/azure/devops/pipelines/ecosystems/kubernetes/aks-template).

 * Enable [Azure Monitoring for the cluster](/azure/azure-monitor/insights/container-insights-enable-existing-clusters) to allow the collection of container logs, track usage, and so on.